[Page updated: 1 June 2022]

 - Max Beam Distance: 40 meters ( yards) box says 125m – not even close to that.

 - Run-time Range: Box states 70 hours high mode (flood and spot beams on) at 500 lumens.
 The reality is not even close to that.
 You get 500 lumens for about 20 minutes, it starts dropping off gradually from there.
 By one hour, the light was about half as bright as 500 lumens.

 - Battery Rating: 4 AA batteries.
 No rechargeable lithium-ion option.
 Can use rechargeable AA batteries.

 - Recharge Time: N/A.

 - Water Resistance Rating: IPX 67.
-One meters submersion for up to 30 minutes.
-Says nothing about being shock-proof and ability to keep working after dropped on hard ground.
+One meter submersion for up to 30 minutes.
+Says nothing about being shock-proof and the ability to keep working after dropped on hard ground.

 - Warranty: 3 years.